zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/devtools-2.png)

-The Elements panel shows the web page as "code".
-A good way to visual what the Elements panel does is to think of the web page as a stitching.
-The Elements panel would then be the backside of the stitches; they're one and the same, one is just prettier.
+The Elements panel shows the web page as "code."
+A good way to visualize what the Elements panel does is to think of the web page as a stitching.
+The Elements panel would then be the backside of the stitches; they're the same, one is just prettier.

 ![](public/assets/stitching.png)

 3\.
-To help demonstrate how the DevTools can be useful we are going to change the text of something on a web page.
+To help demonstrate how the DevTools can be useful, we are going to change the text of something on a web page.
 For this example, we are going to use the very first website ever created.
-Built in 1991 by CERN, it’s rather incredible that this first website is still visible and usable today.
+Built-in 1991 by CERN, it’s rather incredible that this first website is still visible and usable today.

 **Open the first website** in your Chrome browser by clicking on the [link here](http://info.cern.ch/hypertext/WWW/TheProject.html).